dzanynwa/finalSpaceRNExample/README.md

 - Showcase of async/await API consumption
 - No extensive eslint, prettier and no inclusion of Husky
 - App tested only on iOS
+- .env not included in gitignore just for the sake of simplicity :)